 What Comes Next

 Our first report is on the surprisingly complex category of knitwear.
-Following that, we’ll be regularly releasing new reports, so please subscribe to see the next edition.
+Following that, we’ll be doing other experiments and reports, so please subscribe to see where we go next.
 Our hope is to explore broadly, so expect a wide range of future topics for reports.
 Hit subscribe if you want to see our upcoming reports as they’re released.

 I Have More Thoughts

-Do you think we should be doing something different?
+Do you think we should be approaching things differently?
 Did you spot an error?
 Do you have a great idea for what we should look at next time?
 Reach out with any feedback.

 Hi! 😊 Don't know if you might be interested but I love to write about sustainability (fashion, travel and our relationship with clothes).
 I'm a thrift shopping and vintage clothing lover who likes to explore the impact textile industry and consumistic culture have on the environment and also what people can do to shift the tendency.